 How’s that for not breaking a sweat?
 Don’t be deceived by the ease with which the genetic algorithm finds the answer.
 This is not an easy problem.

-Intrigued?
-[If you’ve read this far, you should be] To run the experiments yourself download speedyGApy, and run it with
+To run the experiments yourself download speedyGApy, and run it with

-python speedyGA.py --fitnessFunction seap --bitstringLength <go-wild!>
+python speedyGA.py --fitnessFunction seap --bitstringLength <big number>

 noting that the increase in “wall clock” time between generations as you increase bitstringLength is due to an increase in the running time of everything (including query evaluation).
 The number of queries (i.e. number of fitness evaluations), however, stays the same.
 To learn how a genetic algorithm parlays parallel effect search into a general-purpose global search heuristic called hyperclimbing, read my FOGA 2013 paper Explaining Optimization in Genetic Algorithms with Uniform Crossover (slides here).